SOUTHCOM Leaders Discuss Dealing with Hemispheric Threats

 “The main mission of SOUTHCOM is to defend the United States.
 That’s primarily accomplished through working with partners,” said Adm.
 Faller.
 “We have some really strong, capable partners in this hemisphere.”

 Adm.
-Faller mentioned Brazil, Columbia, and Chile as being particularly stalwart partners, as well as many others, like El Salvador, which currently has peacekeeping troops in Mali and has contributed similarly in the past in other peacekeeping missions.
+Faller mentioned Brazil, Colombia, and Chile as being particularly stalwart partners, as well as many others, like El Salvador, which currently has peacekeeping troops in Mali and has contributed similarly in the past in other peacekeeping missions.

 Enhancing military capabilities in the region can take various forms, including bilateral and multilateral exercises, which increase interoperability, sharing intelligence and inviting military members to share in military education opportunities, he said.